LavenderLemonade/mad-libs/README.md

 ## Current Project Status

-The program can take in a text file with spaces of specifically 3 underscores, and then replace those underscores with words input by the user.
-Next steps will be either working towards being able to replace sections of undercores regardless of number, or moving towards implementing the GUI.
+The program can take in a text file and replace instances of any number of underscores with data input from the user.
+Next step is going to be working on Exception Handling, and then maybe the GUI.